House Siding Prices: Average Costs for Popular Styles

 Cement fiber siding

-A “green” siding that emulates natural wood grain and is protected from insects, mold and fire, cement fiber siding requires nearly no maintenance, and it has extremely high durability, lasting 50 years or more.
+A “green” siding that emulates natural wood grain and is protected from insects, mold and fire, cement fiber siding requires next to no maintenance, and has extremely high durability, lasting 50 years or longer.
 Cement fiber siding has the highest return on investment of any other task in home remodeling, showing a 103 percent return in value.

 - Cement fiber siding cost per square foot: $4.50 to $9.